Table of Contents

 If you watch a movie on television, the television broadcaster has paid royalties and therefore the copyright has been paid.
 Watching a copyright protected movie without paying royalties is illegal.
 So, technically speaking, watching copyrighted movies on Popcorn Time is illegal.
-Because of the fact the Popcorn Time does not use one single server as storage, but this is spread out over all users, it is very difficult for the authorities that deal with copyright violations, to stop Popcorn Time.
+Because Popcorn Time does not use one single server as storage, but its content is spread out over all users, it is very difficult for the authorities that deal with copyright violations, to stop Popcorn Time.

 Which risks are you taking when watching Popcorn Time?

 However, it seems that they have now realized that these new technologies can no longer be stopped in their advance, and they have switched their focus to the users.
-Increasingly often users, who illegally downloaded or watched movies on Popcorn Time, get mail from one of the large Hollywood movie corporations or their local representatives, with a warning that charges will be pressed if the included settlement proposal is not accepted and paid.
+Increasingly often users, who illegally downloaded or watched movies on Popcorn Time, get mail from one of the large Hollywood movie corporations or their local representatives.
+They warn that charges will be pressed if the included settlement proposal is not accepted and paid.

 Settlements of US citizens due to P2P usage